sammuelyee/docs/cartodb-editor.md

 CartoCSS options available to edit from the CartoDB editor wizards include:

--__Marker-fill:__ choose the color of your markers, the size of your markers and the transparency level of your markers (from 0 to 1)
+- __Marker-fill:__ choose the color of your markers, the size of your markers and the transparency level of your markers (from 0 to 1)

--__Marker-size:__ adjust the size of your markers
+- __Marker-size:__ adjust the size of your markers

--__Marker-stroke:__ adjust the border color of your markers, thickness of the border, and transparency (from 0 to 1)
+- __Marker-stroke:__ adjust the border color of your markers, thickness of the border, and transparency (from 0 to 1)

 #### Torque CartoCSS
 In addition to being able to customize the look of your visualizations using CartoCSS, torque visualizations have specific options you can change.

-- **Torque**
+##### Torque

 <p class="wrap-border"><img src="{{ '/img/layout/cartodb-editor/torquecartoCSS.png' | prepend: site.baseurl }}" alt="Torque CartoCSS" /></p>

--__Torque Frame Count:__ the number of steps in your torque animation.
+- __Torque Frame Count:__ the number of steps in your torque animation.

--__Torque Animation Duration:__ the length of your animation.
+- __Torque Animation Duration:__ the length of your animation.

--__Torque Time Attribute:__ the name of the date column in your table.
+- __Torque Time Attribute:__ the name of the date column in your table.

--__Torque Aggregation Function:__ Torque renders your data in clusters, choose what value to show such as max values only, or count how many values are in each cluster.
+- __Torque Aggregation Function:__ Torque renders your data in clusters, choose what value to show such as max values only, or count how many values are in each cluster.

 __Example functions:__ count(column_name), max(column_name), sum(column_name).
 Column data type must be numeric.

 Learn more about [how spatial aggregation works](https://github.com/CartoDB/torque/wiki/How-spatial-aggregation-works).

--__Torque Resolution:__ Torque creates a grid from your data and aggregates data to each cell of that grid.
+- __Torque Resolution:__ Torque creates a grid from your data and aggregates data to each cell of that grid.
 Torque resolution determines width and height of each cell.
 Larger numbers will make your data more gridded.

--__Torque Data Aggregation:__ two options, linear which does not leave a trace of past data, and cumulative which draws data markers cumulatively to show past data.
+- __Torque Data Aggregation:__ two options, linear which does not leave a trace of past data, and cumulative which draws data markers cumulatively to show past data.

-- **Torque Category**
+##### Torque Category

 <p class="wrap-border"><img src="{{ '/img/layout/cartodb-editor/torquecartoCSScat.png' | prepend: site.baseurl }}" alt="Torque Category CartoCSS" /></p>

 Torque Category has much of the same Torque CartoCSS in addition to a few different options available for customization.

--__Torque Aggregation Function:__ Torque renders your data in clusters.
+- __Torque Aggregation Function:__ Torque renders your data in clusters.
 Torque Category uses a postgreSQL command, CDB_Math_Mode(torque_category) to find the values that appear most often in your data in order to cluster your data accordingly.

 Learn more about [how spatial aggregation works](https://github.com/CartoDB/torque/wiki/How-spatial-aggregation-works).